Big Bend National Park: History

 Very little study has been made of the Spanish occupation of the Big Bend following the abandonment of the presidios.
 In 1805, a Spanish settlement called Altares existed 30 mi south of the Rio Grande.
 The region became a part of Mexico when it achieved its independence from Spain in 1821.
 Mexican families lived in the area when English-speaking settlers began arriving following the secession of Texas during the latter half of the 19th century.

 Following the end of the Mexican–American War in 1848, the U.S. Army made military surveys of the uncharted land of the Big Bend.
 Forts and outposts were established across Trans-Pecos Texas to protect migrating settlers from Indian attacks.
 A significant proportion of the soldiers in the late 1800s were African American and came to be called the "buffalo soldiers", a name that was apparently given to them by the Native Americans.
 Lieutenant Henry Flipper, the first American of African ancestry to graduate from West Point, served in Shafter, Texas, near the end of the 19th century.
 (Shafter, named for General William R. Shafter, lies west of the Big Bend along the highway from Presidio to Marfa.)
 Ranchers began to settle in the Big Bend about 1880, and by 1900, sheep, goat, and cattle ranches occupied most of the area.
 The delicate desert environment was soon overgrazed.

-In the late 19th and early 20th centuries, valuable mineral deposits were discovered and brought by settlers who worked in the mines or supported the mines by farming or by cutting timber for the mines and smelters.
+In the late 19th and early 20th centuries, valuable mineral deposits were discovered, which brought settlers who worked in the mines or supported the mines by farming or by cutting timber for the mines and smelters.
 Communities sprang up around the mines.
 Boquillas and Terlingua both resulted from mining operations.
 During this period, the Rio Grande flood plain was settled by farmers.
 Settlements developed with names like Terlingua Abajo, San Vicente, La Coyota, and Castolon.
 Often, no more than clusters of families were living and farming in the same area, and they were successful only to the degree that the land was able to support them.

 In May 1916, a raid on Glenn Springs received national attention, motivating President Wilson to issued orders for the mobilization of the Texas National Guard to aid federal forces along the border.
 A permanent cavalry camp was established at Glenn Springs in 1916 and remained until 1920, when the border situation improved.